LSSTDESC/desc-continuous-integration/docs/desc/ci/desc_working_examples.rst

     #.
 Upload code coverage results.

 .. note:: Testing your code on many different Python versions is a great way to keep your code stable for a wide userbase.
-However, a mixture of many packages to be used on many version of Python can create conflicts when installing dependencies open endedly (i.e., when not specifying the package versions when installing).
-In some cases, like for the dependency list in this repository, you will have to manually guide towards the correct versions (or version ranges) for your package dependencies, depending on the version of Python you are using.
-This can be done in the ``requirements.txt`` file used for installing dependencies.
-For example, ``numpy>=1.21.0;python_version>="3.8"`` says only install ``numpy`` versions 1.21.0 or higher if the Python version is 3.8.
+However in some cases, like for the dependency list in this repository, you will have to manually guide towards the correct versions (or version ranges) for your package dependencies, depending on the version of Python being installed.
+The format for this is the same if you are listing the dependencies in the ``requirements.txt`` file or the ``pyproject.toml`` file.
+For example, ``numpy>=1.21.0;python_version>="3.8"`` says only install ``numpy`` versions 1.21.0 or higher if the Python version is 3.8 or higher.